LidkeLab/BaGoL/README.md

                         over all models).
 MAPN_SRImage.png:       Super-resolution image from MAPN (most likely model).

-# Parameters and parameter adjustments:
+# Input Parameters and Parameter Adjustments:
 BaGoL has a few parameters that need to be carefully adjusted.
 A good description of the parameters are included in the scripts documentation but they are also presented in the following.
 The unit for all the lengths are in nm.